Frank Olivier’s “Twisted Cabaret”

 On his first trip to New York, planned as a vacation, he borrowed a friend’s juggling props for an audition, and landed a feature spot in the Broadway hit ‘Sugar Babies’ with Mickey Rooney and Ann Miller.
 He toured with them for the next 3 years, winning standing ovations, rave reviews, and a nomination for a prestigious ‘Helen Hayes Award’

 Since then he has appeared everywhere: ‘The Tonight Show’, N.Y.’s Lincoln Center, European tours, shows for 20,000 screaming cowboys at the Calgary Stampede, shows for royalty, comedy clubs, The ‘Casino De Monte Carlo’, comedy and theater festivals around the world.
 Japan, Africa, Israel, Spain.

 Twisted Cabaret is born

 In 1995 Frank began gathering these diverse skills together into a single show.
 He spent years creating routines around each skill even creating props, costumes, and individual characters.
 In 2001 Twisted Cabaret opened in San Francisco for a six month run.
-Frank was joined on stage by Paul Nathan (Flinch – Frank’s hunchback assistant and MC) and the Twisted Cabaret Band.
+Frank was joined on stage by Paul Nathan (the lowly stagehand-turned-emcee in the show) and the Twisted Cabaret Band.
 At that time it was the longest running variety show in the city’s history.
-Since then Frank and his hunchback assistant have mounted the show over a dozen times taking it as far as the United Kingdom for the prestigious Glastonburry Festival where it has played as the finale show in the Festival Theater for each of the past six festivals.
+Since then Frank and his lowly assistant turned MC have mounted the show as far as the United Kingdom for the prestigious Glastonburry Festival where it has been repeated selected for the finale show in the Festival Theater.

-While his verbal comedy is top notch, his physical humor along with the visual nature of his skills and his delight in what he is doing, transcends any language barriers, making him a delight to watch whatever your language.
+While his verbal comedy is top notch, his physical humor along with the visual nature of his skills and his delight in what he is doing, transcends any language barriers, making him a delight to watch for audiences all over the world.